-He is a Maya FX expert specialising in rigid bodies, particle/fluid simulation and real time FX for games.
-His recent works include: Life of Pi, Jack the Giant Slayer and the Assassin’s Creed franchise.
-His latest project is the upcomming triple-A, multiplayer focused fighting game For Honor.
+He is a Maya FX expert specializing in rigid bodies, particle/fluid simulation and real-time FX for games.
+His recent works include Life of Pi, Jack the Giant Slayer and the Assassin’s Creed franchise.
+His latest project is the upcoming triple-A, multiplayer-focused fighting game For Honor.

 “One of the reasons that I got into mentoring is because I think that this is really the future in how people are going to learn.
 For myself, when I’m teaching somebody something it forces me to learn the subject matter that much more.
 So it’s a good process for me and for people who are learning it.
 There’s so much great information out there already so I feel like it’s my job to figure out how to focus that and apply it to somebody’s education so that they can target what it is they want to learn and what career they are going after.”